jalenrichb/jalenrichb/README.md

 - 👋 Hi, I’m @jalenrichb
-- 👀 I’m interested in C++
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning Data Structures & Algorithms
-- 💞️ I’m looking to collaborate on C++ projects
+- 💞️ I’m looking to collaborate on C++ and Python projects
 - 📫 How to reach me jalenr2004@gmail.com

 <!---